The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Validation and performance

 We first derive a lightweight ANN architecture by drawing inspiration from SpindleNet.
-More precisely, we use PMBO to find a Pareto-optimal architecture that uses both the cleaned signal and the envelope as inputs.
-The resulting architecture is presented in Appendix~\ref{app:2-input-arch}\footnote{Appendices are available online at \url{https://mistlab.ca/papers/Portiloop/}}.
-Despite being small compared to the architectures commonly encountered in the literature, this architecture is still far too large to be synthesized in a fully-parallel fashion.
-Instead, the HLS compiler partially sequences operations in the FPGA.
-We measure a total duration of 40~ms for each forward pass in this model on the Portiloop.
-The detection performance of this model, reported in Table~\ref{tab:results}, row (3), outperforms the baseline.
-This is not particularly surprising, as the baseline was originally designed using MASS rather than MODA.
+More precisely, we use our optimization algorithm PMBO to find a Pareto-optimal architecture that uses both the cleaned signal and the envelope as inputs.
+The resulting architecture is presented in the Supplementary Information.
+We measure a total duration of 40~ms for each forward pass in this model on the FPGA-based variant of the Portiloop.
+The detection performance of this model, reported in Table~\ref{tab:results}, row (3), vastly outperforms the baseline.